OmerDesignX/osCode-IDE/README.md

 pnpm dev
 ```

 The six osCode model variants are maintained in the separate [osCode Models repository](https://github.com/OmerDesignX/osCode-Models), including their checksums, architecture, licenses, quantization, and memory guidance.
 Model weights are not committed to this source repository and are not embedded in installers.
 Small, Medium, and Large remain visible in AI Coder; choosing a missing tier downloads only that tier, verifies every file with the repository's SHA-256 manifest, and activates it atomically.
 Apple-silicon Macs receive MLX; Windows, Linux, and Intel Macs receive GGUF.
 On Windows, osCode detects NVIDIA independently from the active llama.cpp backend, validates CUDA with `llama-completion --list-devices`, and prefers CUDA 12.4 for its broad driver compatibility.
 NVIDIA runtime libraries are not embedded in the installer.
 A user with driver 525 or newer can explicitly add the checksum-pinned official CUDA 12.4 runtime to osCode's private application-data directory; otherwise osCode uses a compatible installed runtime when it validates successfully.
 Vulkan remains the fallback for compatible NVIDIA, AMD, and Intel GPUs, followed by CPU.
-A visible top-bar progress indicator can stop any download.

 Downloaded models are private application data rather than project files: `%APPDATA%\osCode\models` on Windows, `~/Library/Application Support/osCode/models` on macOS, and `~/.config/osCode/models` on Linux.
 Removing the app does not silently remove these multi-gigabyte files.
 Custom models remain references to their original location.

 Public releases contain exactly one Windows installer and one macOS DMG.
-The `release-assets/windows` and `release-assets/macos` folders are staging locations for those native files; generated metadata, block maps, model weights, and Linux packages are not published.
-GitHub updates use [OmerDesignX/osCode-IDE Releases](https://github.com/OmerDesignX/osCode-IDE/releases), download the complete installer or DMG, and verify GitHub's SHA-256 digest before making it available.
+The `release-assets/windows` and `release-assets/macos` folders are staging locations for those native files.
+GitHub updates use [OmerDesignX/osCode-IDE Releases](https://github.com/OmerDesignX/osCode-IDE/releases), download the complete installer or DMG.

 Maintainers should follow [`docs/RELEASING.md`](docs/RELEASING.md) for native runner prerequisites, version tags, draft review, checksums, and signing.

-Do not commit `vendor/models/`, generated release weights, downloaded models, or partial downloads to the application repository.
-The separate model repository uses Git LFS; osCode downloads only the files described by its pinned public catalogue.

-Use `pnpm test` for static checks and regression tests, `pnpm run smoke` for a hidden project/editor/Git/native-terminal check, and `pnpm run build:dir` for an unpacked platform build.
-The smoke project exercises local identity, branch create/switch/merge/delete, submodule detection and absorption, commit, a file-based local remote, push, and pull without contacting the network.
-CI tests the source build, creates the Windows installer and universal macOS DMG, verifies the packaged `node-pty` addon, and launches the unpacked application through the same UI, Git, and terminal smoke test. macOS signing and notarization must run on macOS or a macOS CI runner.

-`build/icon.png` is the canonical application icon.
-Public transparent PNG wordmarks live in `assets/logo` in white, black, and baby blue.
-The baby-blue brand color is `#89CFF0`, with lighter and darker tonal shades used for accessible interface states.

 ## Keyboard shortcuts